Foundations-of-HPC/Foundations_of_HPC_2020/day22/running-HPL/HPL with OpenBLAS.md

     cd OpenBLAS-0.3.13
 	mkdir ../openblas-0.3.13

-Now get a node on the cluster and reutrn in the OpenBLAS-0.3.13 folder.
+Now get a node on the cluster and retrrn in the OpenBLAS-0.3.13 folder.
-We compile the library with the appropriate `TARGET` CPU, in our case `SKYLAKEX`.
+We load the gnu module to compile the library using gcc with the appropriate `TARGET` CPU, in our case `SKYLAKEX`.
 We then install the library passing the variable `PREFIX` with the absolute path of the install folder we have just created:

     cd ~/OpenBLAS-0.3.13
+    module load gnu
-    make TARGET=SKYLAKEX
+    make CC=gcc TARGET=SKYLAKEX
     make PREFIX=/u/dssc/$STUDENT/openblas-0.3.13 install
 	cd